-A foreman’s job description entails supervising and directing a set of construction workers to carry out or execute jobs that are assigned to them.
+A foreman is responsible for supervising and directing a set of construction workers to carry out or execute jobs that are assigned to them.

-The foreman’s responsibilities covers ensuring that individuals who work under him/her carryout their tasks and duties diligently and effectively for successful completion.
+The foreman job description entails ensuring that individuals who work under him/her carryout their tasks and duties diligently and effectively for successful completion.

 As a leader, the foreman’s role is to carry every worker along on a given task in a professional manner without fear or favor.